yeti-switch/doc/docs/en/yeti-ui-billing/yeti-ui-billing-accounts.rst

 Accounts
 ~~~~~~~~

-**TODO**
+Accounts are used for describing separate billing account of some :ref:`Contractor <contractors>`. :ref:`Contractor <contractors>` could have more than one *Account*.
+It is necessary to configure :ref:`Contractor <contractors>` before creating *Account*.
 Initial balance for newly created account is always zero.
-Balance can be changed as result of calls billing or new payments.
+Balance can be changed as result of calls billing or new :ref:`payments <payments>`.

 For each call:
 account balance will be **decreased** on call cost if it uses account for **origination** (customer)